 Head to your local bakery – most will feature a book filled with all the different possibilities for cakes.
 Chances are a construction-themed cake will be in there.
 You can also splurge and go completely custom.
-There’s healthier options if you want to cutback on the amount of sugar content in your treats!
+There are healthier options if you want to cut back on the amount of sugar content in your treats!

 Use caution tape to dress up various furniture in the event space by wrapping it around chairs or tables.
 You could also use the tape as streamers to accent the entryway or even create a canopy effect for more decor.